Installing Hoodlace On 1929-1933 Radiator Shells

-1929-1933 Chevrolet cars & trucks use hoodlace on the radiator shell that is held in place with split rivets.
-This is a very easy project and uses simple tools for installation: a flat blade screwdriver, ice pick or awl, small offset pliers, and large offset pliers.
-Installations take about 6 ft. of hoodlace and 20 rivets.
+1929-1932 Chevrolet cars & 1929-1933 trucks use hoodlace on the radiator shell that is held in place with split rivets.
+Installation is a very easy project and uses simple tools: a flat blade screwdriver, ice pick or awl, small offset pliers, and large offset pliers.
+Installations take 6 feet of FS-118 hoodlace and 20 FS-11683 rivets.